A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Manifest networks in a behavioral setting

 For the interconnection of dynamical systems, the concept of regularity has been studied in the behavioral theory \cite{willems1991paradigms,willems1997interconnections}.
 The regularity is typically studied for the interconnection of two dynamical systems in the context of control, i.e., the interconnection of a plant and a controller \cite{willems1997interconnections,julius2005canonical,trentelman2011optimal} or the interconnection of two local controllers in distributed control \cite{steentjes2022canonical}.
 In this work, we focus on the regularity of the interconnection of an arbitrary finite number of dynamical systems, as shown in the following definition. \begin{defn} Given $\Sigma_i \in \mathcal{L}^{q}$ for $i \in \mathbb{I}_N$, the interconnection $\Sigma= \land_{i=1}^N \Sigma_i$ is a \textit{regular interconnection} if $ p(\Sigma)= \sum_{i=1}^N p(\Sigma_i). $ It is called a \textit{regular feedback interconnection} if it is a regular interconnection and $n(\Sigma) = \sum_{i=1}^N n(\Sigma_i).$ \end{defn}

-The concept of regular interconnections means that each component has independent dynamics.
-More precisely, an interconnection $ \land_{i=1}^N \Sigma_i $ is regular iff $\mathrm{col}(R_1, \dots, R_N)$ has full row rank, where $R_i$ is a minimal kernel representation of $\Sigma_i$.
-The regular interconnection of a plant and a controller has been shown to be equivalent to a feedback connection, where the controller is a possibly non-proper input-output system \cite{willems1997interconnections}.
+A regular interconnection requires each component to have distinct and independent outputs.
+It also means that each component has independent physical constraints/laws to characterize its behavior.
+This interpretation is from the fact that, an interconnection $ \land_{i=1}^N \Sigma_i $ is regular iff $\mathrm{col}(R_1, \dots, R_N)$ has full row rank, where $R_i$ is a minimal kernel representation of $\Sigma_i$.

+The regular interconnection of a plant and a controller is shown to be equivalent to a feedback connection, where the controller is a possibly non-proper input-output system \cite{willems1997interconnections}.
 To ensure that the controller is proper, a regular feedback interconnection is needed \cite{willems1997interconnections}.
-The regular feedback interconnection is defined by the condition of regular interconnection and the additional condition that the McMillian degrees of components respect the additive rule.
+The regular feedback interconnection is defined by the condition of regular interconnection and the additional condition that the McMillan degrees of components respect the additive rule.
+The latter condition requires the components to have independent state variables.
+This is commonly satisfied by networks of physically decoupled systems, e.g., multiple robots, but may be violated by physical coupling, where states of different components are coupled via algebraic constraints, as shown later in Example~\ref{exm:circuit}.